A Therapist's Guide To Surviving Thanksgiving Family Drama

 Know your own triggers.

 Before the holiday, take a few minutes to nail down what exactly tends to set you off at a family gathering.
-Does your temper tend to flare when your aunt Mary asks why you're still single, for instance?
+Does your temper tend to flare when your Aunt Mary asks why you're still single, for instance?
 Or when the talk turns political?
+Or when your cousin praises Elon Musk's "work ethic"?
 Knowing your triggers allows you to make a loose plan for how you'll handle them when they crop up.

 It also helps you avoid inadvertently bringing up something that's actually a sensitive topic for you.
 "Don't invite people into part of your life in a conversation if that's not an area where you want them to go," Moraya Seeger DeGeare, licensed marriage and family therapist and the co-owner of BFF Therapy in Beacon, NY, tells Refinery29.
-In other words, don't tell Aunt Mary about your last crappy date if your goal is to avoid the "still single?" question.
+In other words, don't tell Aunt Mary about your last crappy date or your attempts at swiping on Hinge or Tinder if your goal is to avoid the "still single?" question.

 Come prepared with conversation topics.

-One of the best ways to steer a conversation is to change topics.
-So come prepared: Have a handful of neutral conversation starters in your back pocket to pull out when tensions start creeping up.
-"You could have a conversation about the silver linings of the pandemic," suggests Kristen Harrington, a marriage and family therapist located in Kingston, NY.
+One of the best ways to steer a conversation is to change topics, so come prepared: Have a handful of neutral conversation starters in your back pocket to pull out when tensions start creeping up at the table.

-Bring up Zoom — do people love it or hate it?
+Bring up New Years' Eve plans — are your relatives staying in or going out?
 Your favorite old holiday movies.
 Whether your old English teacher is still working at the high school.
 Whether it's really necessary to separate colors when you wash clothes.
 What your favorite Thanksgiving dish is.
+How to really clean your white sneakers.
 Then when your Aunt Mary asks when you're finally getting married, you can simply say, "Oh you're so funny.
-Have you been watching anything good on Netflix during quarantine?"
-A no-fail solution: "Ask them about themselves," Harrington says.
+Have you been watching anything good on Netflix lately?"
+A no-fail solution: "Ask them about themselves," Kristen Harrington, a marriage and family therapist located in Kingston, NY says.
 "Then they may forget to be nasty."

 Advertisement